 Since that watch has been discontinued, here is one that looks somewhat similar.
 This is basically an updated design of the model, that is much more clear to see.

 The first thing I’d have to say about this watch is the flow of color with the design.
 I could be looking at this watch for hours and still want to watch it more.
 Lucky for you, you can watch the watch for hours and count those hours with your watch.
 I can’t tell you how many times he relic watch has gotten compliments from just walking in a gas station or just doing my job.
 It isn’t expensive, but the quality isn’t cheap.
-If you want a watch, go with Relic.Adam
+If you want a watch, go with Relic.Carsten

 Ian’s Relic Watch Review